andrew/ultimate-awesome/README.md

 - [awesome-technical-diy-cn](https://github.com/blanboom/awesome-technical-diy-cn) - DIY Projects/Tools/Books for Makers.
 - [awesome-zmk](https://github.com/mctechnology17/awesome-zmk) - A curated list of awesome ZMK firmware resources, links, zmk-config's, zmk-drivers, tools, hardware, and community projects.
 - [awesome-mud](https://github.com/mudcoders/awesome-mud) - 🖥 A curated list of bookmarks, tools, tutorials, and other cool resources for text-based game developers.
-- [awesome-precision-agriculture](https://github.com/px39n/awesome-precision-agriculture) - Advancement of UAV, deep Learning and cutting edged technologies and papers in Precision Agriculture. .
 - [ATPapers](https://github.com/ZhengZixiang/ATPapers) - Worth-reading papers and related resources on attention mechanism, Transformer and pretrained language model (PLM) such as BERT. 值得一读的注意力机制、Transformer和预训练语言模型论文与相关资源集合.
 - [awesome-ai-models](https://github.com/alternbits/awesome-ai-models) - A curated list of top AI models and LLMs.
 - [awesome-custom-search-engines](https://github.com/davzoku/awesome-custom-search-engines) - 🏃💨 List of custom search engines & shortcuts to improve your daily workflow.
 - [awesome-Deepfakes](https://github.com/Qingcsai/awesome-Deepfakes) - All about Deepfakes & Detection.
-- [awesome-vibecoding](https://github.com/roboco-io/awesome-vibecoding) - A curated list of resources, tutorials, best practices, and examples for Vibe Coding, the emerging paradigm of intuitive, AI-driven software development.
-Explore how vibe-driven collaboration between humans and AI is reshaping the future of programming.
 - [awesome-janet](https://github.com/ahungry/awesome-janet) - Curated list of awesome Janet things.
 - [awesome-appletv](https://github.com/bitxeno/awesome-appletv) - 收集好用的 AppleTV 应用.
 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.